Photo of Professor Diana Jeater

 I teach African History as ideas, not as narrative.
 Most people significantly underestimate how big Africa is (Europe, the USA and China could all be comfortably accommodated within Africa's landmass, with plenty of room to spare).
 They also underestimate how long and complex its history has been.
 So I don't attempt to teach big survey stories, which would be so general as to be meaningless.
 Instead, I look at themes that help us to understand the history.
 That includes learning about, for example, kinship-based politics; witchcraft and territorial cults; healing systems; nationalist movements; and religious institutions, in order to understand how they act as motors of change.

-Modules I have taught in the past include:
+Modules I have taught include:

 Themes in African History